OlexiyHR/pyspark/README.md

 5. Which specific pickup or dropoff locations (i.e. airports, offices) have the highest volume of trips?
 6. Which NYC borough has the biggest traffic?
 7. Does the tip amount depend on the pickup / dropoff borough?
 8. How does the tipping amount depend on the payment type?
+(Hromiak)
 9. How does the tipping amount depend on the distance / duration / time of the day?
 10. Which rate codes are the most profitable?
 (Mykytyshyn)
 11. Which vendor has the highest fare?
+(Hromiak)
 12. How much MTA tax is paid by taxi operators each month?
 (Krasovskyy)
 13. Does payment type depend on the total payment amount? (i.e. are people more inclined to pay with card when the price is higher?)
 14. What is the distribution of the amount of passengers per trip?
 (Mykytyshyn)
 15. Does the number of passengers affect the trip price?
+(Hromiak)
 16. How does the number of passengers depend on the time of day?
 17. How does the number of passengers depend on the pickup location (borough)?
 18. Which days or hours have the biggest amount of short trips (less than 3km)?
 (Mykytyshin)